 UEA Music Centre was designed by Arup Associates and built with the help of a grant from the Nuffield Foundation.
 It originally opened in 1973 and is located near the centre of the University, the main library, lecture theatres, drama studio and catering facilities.

-UEA Music Centre contains seven practice rooms, all with pianos and mirrors, which are available for UEA students and staff to use for individual and small ensemble practice, throughout the day and evening (8.00am - 10.00pm).
+UEA Music Centre contains eight practice rooms, all with pianos and mirrors, which are available for UEA students and staff to use for individual and small ensemble practice, throughout the day and evening (8.00am - 10.00pm).
 Use is on a first-come-first-serve basis for one hour.
 There's no need to book beforehand - just come and play!

 Access to the practice rooms

 If you are a current UEA student or member of staff, you are eligible to apply for access to the practice rooms (unfortunately, we cannot extend this scheme to those external to the University).
 A charge is applicable, which covers the entire academic year.

 The practice room fees for the 2019-20 academic year (23 September 2019 - 27 September 2020) are:

 UEA Staff (General): £23 per year

 UEA Staff (& UEA Choir, Chamber Choir or Symphony Orchestra member): £11.50 per year

 UEA Student (& UEA Choir, Chamber Choir, Symphony Orchestra, Music Society, Live Music Society or Showchoir member): £6.50 per year

 Please note that all users must abide by the practice room terms and conditions of use.